borgmatic-collective/borgmatic/docs/how-to/add-preparation-and-cleanup-steps-to-backups.md

  * `when`: Only trigger the hook when borgmatic is run with particular actions (`create`, `prune`, etc.) listed here.
 Defaults to running for all actions.
  * `run`: List of one or more shell commands or scripts to run when this command hook is triggered.

 An `after` command hook runs even if an error occurs in the corresponding `before` hook or between those two hooks.
 This allows you to perform cleanup steps that correspond to `before` preparation commands—even when something goes wrong.
-This is a departure from the way that the deprecated `after_*` hooks worked.
+This is a departure from the way that the deprecated `after_*` hooks worked in borgmatic prior to version 2.0.0.

+Additionally, when command hooks run, they respect the "working_directory" option if it is configured, meaning that the hook commands are run in that directory.

 ### Order of execution